Employer Information

 It is important to note that this description is a typical example of your placement and may be subject to change.

-We are a large team providing acute, neonatal and community paediatric care in acute and outpatient settings to the child population of Gloucestershire.
+We are a large team providing acute, neonatal and neurodisability paediatric care in acute and outpatient settings to the child population of Gloucestershire.

 The type of work to expect and learning opportunities

-Foundation doctors will gain experience of working in the Paediatric Assessment Unit, assessing, investigating and managing children sent up to hospital acutely by primary care or the emergency department.
-They will also manage children on the 44 bedded children’s inpatient ward, which provides care from 0-16 years of age.
+Foundation Trainees will gain experience of working in the Paediatric Assessment Unit, assessing, investigating and managing children sent up to hospital acutely by primary care or the emergency department, with senior support.
+They will also gain experience managing inpatients on the 38 bedded children’s inpatient ward, which provides care from 0-16 years of age.
 There is a 4-bed paediatric oncology unit and a 4 bedded paediatric HDU within the ward.

-Neonatal shifts also make up their duties and they will spend time on the 28-bed level 2 neonatal unit, transitional care, maternity ward and attend deliveries on the delivery suite.
-They will take part in running the tier 1 neonatal outpatient clinic.
+Neonatal shifts also make up their duties and they will spend time on the 28-bed level 2 neonatal unit, transitional care, maternity ward and attend deliveries on the delivery suite, with senior support.

-There is a comprehensive teaching programme for paediatric doctors in training including daily morning teaching sessions for tier 1s and near daily lunchtime departmental teaching.
+There is a comprehensive teaching programme for paediatric trainees including daily morning teaching sessions for tier 1s and near daily lunchtime departmental teaching.

 Where the placement is based